Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 ### Option 1: `conda` Environment

-If you use `conda`, you can install the right Python version into a new `conda` environment and activate the environment as follows:
+If you use `conda`, you can install the correct Python version into a new `conda` environment and activate the environment as follows:

 ```bash